 git push origin master

 And voila, your Jekyll blog is live and the new post is published on your live Github.io domain!
-In case you want to use a custom domain instead of Github.io, have a look at the GitHub Docs to see how you can do that.
+If you want to use a custom domain instead of Github.io, have a look at my blog post about how to properly configure your DNS records.

 You can read more about how Jekyll works in the official Jekyll Docs.
 They have a lot of information on how to create custom CSS, templates, post types, and a lot of other things.
 To learn more on static website generators in general, have a look at our previous article on the best tools and resources to build a static website.
 And, if you are interested in how to start a blog check out our step-by-step guide.